 With the retirement of the Endicott Facility in 2016 and load demands increasing by the end of 2017, the Agency has entered into several fixed price purchase power agreements.
-Currently, the Agency has secured fixed-priced contracts for 5 MW on-peak starting in January 2018 and ending in December 2020, 10 MW on-peak starting in January 2018 and ending in December 2030.
-The Agency has also secured an additional 5 MW on-peak starting January 2018 and ending in December 2018, additionally, the counterparty has retained the right to put another 5 MW on-peak to the Agency for calendar years 2019 and 2020.
+Currently, the Agency has secured fixed-priced contracts for 5 MW on-peak starting in January 2018 and ending in December 2020, 10 MW on-peak starting in January 2018 and ending in December 2025 and 5 MW on-peak starting in 2018 and ending in December 2030.
+The Agency has also secured an additional 5 MW on-peak starting January 2018 and ending in December 2018, additionally, the counterparty has retained the right to put another 5 MW on-peak to the Agency for calendar year 2020.

-NOTES TO FINANCIAL STATEMENTS As of and for the Years Ended June 30, 2018 and 2017
+NOTES TO FINANCIAL STATEMENTS As of and for the Years Ended June 30, 2019 and 2018

-NOTE 12 - LONG-TERM SUPPLY AGREEMENTS (cont.)
+NOTE 11 - LONG-TERM SUPPLY AGREEMENTS (cont.)